 Step 1: Please call 716-773-8800 (Extension 0) to set up an appointment to register your child.
-Registration materials (Enrollment Packet) may be found on the Grand Island Central School District's website - www.k12.ginet.org - or you may pick up enrollment packets at the District Office.
+Registration materials (Enrollment Packet) may be found on the Grand Island Central School District's website - www.grandislandschools.org - or you may pick up enrollment packets at the District Office.

 Step 2: Registration at District Office, 1100 Ransom Road.
 You must bring all of the required documents.
+Registration is by appointment only.